SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: Result

 \subsubsection{Qualitative Feedback}

-User feedback on Situfont highlighted its potential and areas needing improvement.
-Many praised the \textbf{convenience of automatic font adjustment}, particularly in dynamic contexts like cycling and running.
-P2 emphasized convenience especially ``after sufficient training data''.
-P5 added, ``When I'm running, long-pressing is much more convenient than manually selecting.''
-The hands-free activation via long-press was well-received.
-P3 described it as ``effortless,'' and P4 appreciated the ``single-handed operation, quick immersion in reading.''
-This automated adjustment allowed users to focus on content rather than settings.
-Several users also noted that Situfont made them more aware of their reading environment and its impact, as P9 mentioned, ``It helped me consciously change bad reading scenarios; without this experiment, I wouldn't have realized the impact of reading fonts on the reading experience.''
+Participants valued the convenience of automatic font adjustment, particularly in dynamic contexts such as cycling or running.
+P2 noted that the system became especially useful once sufficient training data had accumulated, and P5 remarked, ``\textit{When I'm running, long-pressing is much more convenient than manually selecting.}'' The hands-free long-press activation was widely appreciated: P3 described it as effortless, and P4 highlighted its single-handed operation and immersive reading experience.
+Several participants also reported increased awareness of reading environments; as P9 reflected, ``\textit{It helped me consciously change bad reading scenarios; without this experiment, I wouldn't have realized the impact of reading fonts on the reading experience.}''

-However, some usability challenges emerged.
-The automatic scene detection was a recurring concern, often cited for inaccuracy as P8 remarked on "reliance on historically recorded descriptions".
-The long-press activation, while convenient, sometimes lacked sensitivity and triggered accidentally.
-P9 explained, ``Sometimes it's not sensitive enough, sometimes I don't want to...but it's triggered.''
-Manual adjustments using the horizontal slider were reported as difficult during movement such as P2 commented: "when the phone is very bumpy".
-P3 found the slider placement awkward for one-handed use, saying, ``It's difficult to reach the adjustment cursor.''
-Further improvements are needed, including adding paragraph spacing adjustment as noted by P5, and addressing the disruption to reading flow caused by font changes as P4 stated, ``(It) interrupts the original reading rhythm after adjusting the font.''
+Despite these benefits, participants identified several usability issues.
+Automatic scene detection occasionally misfired due to its reliance on ``\textit{historically recorded descriptions}'' (P8), and long-press activation sometimes lacked precision, with P9 noting that it was ``\textit{sometimes not sensitive enough}'' and other times triggered unintentionally.
+Manual adjustments via the horizontal slider were challenging in motion: P2 found it difficult to use ``\textit{when the phone is very bumpy},'' and P3 described the slider placement as awkward for one-handed use.
+Participants suggested improvements such as adding paragraph spacing (P5), reducing disruption from font changes that ``\textit{interrupt the original reading rhythm}'' (P4), and making adaptation more proactive after calibration, particularly for users with larger font needs (P2).
+Finally, the post-adjustment vibration was perceived as intrusive; P5 commented that it ``\textit{interferes with my reading experience.}''

-Adaptability also requires attention.
-One user, P2, highlighted the need for larger font sizes due to impaired vision, suggesting a \textbf{post-calibration proactive adjustment inquiry}. ``For example, after a long press to trigger manual adjustment, it could actively ask if I need to increase the font size based on my vision situation.''
-The post-adjustment vibration was also considered disruptive.
-P5 mentioned, ``The phone vibrates after each successful adjustment...interferes with my reading experience.''